Posts

 —Barbara Crooker

 This past Friday evening I attended a Zoom event with Enlighten Kitsap featuring Holly J. Hughes.
 It was a great introduction to inspirational poetry—and how we need poetry in hard times.
 She read a number of poems, including one by Barbara Crooker (and one by me!).
 I highly recommend it.
-The video should be posted in few days: http://www.enlightenkitsap.org/?page_id=13
+The video should be posted in a few days: http://www.enlightenkitsap.org/?page_id=13

 And for today, may you “walk out singing, open / to what’s never happened before.”